A Note on Multi-Oriented Graph Complexes and Deformation Quantization of Lie Bialgebroids: Universal models

-Turning to Lie-quasi and quasi-Lie bialgebroids, the morphism \eqref{univmordg Lie algebroid2} yields a natural extension of the action of the Grothendieck--Teichm\"{u}ller group $\exp\big(H^0(\fcGC^{1|1}_{3})\big)\simeq\GRT_1$ on the deformation complexes of Lie-quasi and quasi-Lie bialgebras to the ``bialgebroid'' case. \bprop{ The Grothendieck--Teichm\"{u}ller group acts via \Lieinf-automorphisms on the deformation complex of Lie-quasi bialgebroids and quasi-Lie bialgebroids. } We refer to Section \ref{section:Application to quantization} for a discussion of this action in the context of deformation quantization.
-Explicitly, the action of $\GRT_1$ is through graphs with one oriented color (either black or red) and as such generically {\it fails} to preserve the sub-deformation complex $\A^E_\text{Lie}$ for Lie bialgebroids.
-This is in contradistinction with the Lie bialgebra case whose deformation complex $\A^\alg_\text{Lie}$ does carry a representation of $\GRT_1$.
-Rather the action of $\fcGC^{2|2}_{3}$ endows $\A^E_\text{Lie}$ with a new \Lieinf-structure:
+We refer to Section \ref{section:Application to quantization} for a discussion of the consequences of this action in the context of deformation quantization.
+Explicitly, the action of $\GRT_1$ is through graphs with one oriented color (either black or red) and as such generically {\it fails} to preserve the sub-deformation complex~$\A^E_{\rm Lie}$ for Lie bialgebroids.
+This is in contradistinction with the Lie bialgebra case whose deformation complex $\A^\alg_{\rm Lie}$ does carry a representation of~$\GRT_1$.
+Rather the action of $\odfcGC{3}{0}{2}$ endows~$\A^E_{\rm Lie}$ with a new \Lieinf-structure deforming non-trivially the big bracket~\eqref{eqPois}, as captured by Theorem~\ref{TheoremMain}, for which we are now in position to articulate the following proof: